 Amazon Web Services Global Events

-For sevens years, I worked to enhance the behind the scenes systems for delivering a world class event at an enormous scale, all the while helping to maintain the visual vibes.
-I designed massive social media campaigns promoting our unique value propositions, lead design on website builds, came up with clothing and sticker ideas, built out templated motion graphics for presentations and live streams, created standards for all kinds of signage – I worked on many projects with very talented people and learned a ton.
+For seven years, I worked behind the scenes to enhance systems for delivering a world-class event at enormous scale while maintaining the visual vibe.
+I designed massive social media campaigns promoting our unique value propositions, led design on website builds, created clothing and sticker concepts, built templated motion graphics for presentations and live streams, and established standards for signage and collateral.
+I collaborated with incredibly talented people and learned a tremendous amount.

-The biggest challenge was being able to package up our work year over year, across so many touch points, and build cohesive guidelines for such broad and global programs.
-I became profficient at moving with speed and accuracy across all mediums.
-We were able to scale our operation without losing quality or direction.
+The biggest challenge was packaging our work year over year across so many touchpoints while building cohesive guidelines for such broad, global programs.
+I became proficient at moving with speed and accuracy across all mediums.
+We scaled our operation without losing quality or direction.

-Bringing Dynamics 365 to it's refreshed new look has given me the opportunity to work closely with other designers, project managers, product owners and ux researchers.
+Bringing Dynamics 365 to its refreshed new look gave me the opportunity to work closely with other designers, project managers, product owners, and UX researchers.
 We utilized a new templated website architecture developed and designed in-house.

 Our early iterations included an animation of cubes in the hero for a more abstract representation of the product.
-The animation represented different applications on the same grid working together to elevate our user's business.
-For the layout we tried a centered approach and a left aligned approach, before ultimately collaborating with product owners and managers to land on the centered product-in-device approach that you see in the hero pictured to the mockup.
+The animation showed different applications on the same grid working together to elevate our users’ businesses.
+For the layout, we tested centered and left-aligned approaches before collaborating with product owners and managers to land on the centered product-in-device approach you see in the hero mockup.

 Alaska Airlines

-I had the opportunity to work on the brand reveal website.
-The design was an airy parallax scroll that told the story of Alaska Airlines.
-Showcasing their new simplified logo, historical context of the Brand and the line of airplanes Alaska Airlines used from it's past.
-The page also contained live social media posts showing the excitement from customers and employees enjoying the new brand feel.
+I had the opportunity to design the brand reveal website—an airy parallax scroll that told the story of Alaska Airlines.
+It showcased the new simplified logo, historical context of the brand, and the evolution of its airplane fleet.
+The page also featured live social media posts capturing customer and employee excitement around the refreshed brand.

-With the opportunity to re-think the 404 page, I wanted to acheive something that helps turn users into brand evangilists.
-By including something interesting we are able to grab the user's attention and they will see that the page was thought about.
-This makes Alaska's website seem more personable, which is always good for a user if they are contacting a company for their services.
-A well designed 404 error page also helps to increase conversion.
-In the gallery you can see my iterations before arriving on a team-aligned decision where I worked with other designers for feedback and a copy writer for the appropriate on-brand text.
+With the opportunity to rethink the 404 page, I aimed to turn frustrated users into brand evangelists.
+By adding something interesting and thoughtful, the page feels more personable and helps increase conversion.
+In the gallery you can see my iterations before we arrived at a team-aligned decision.
+I collaborated with other designers for feedback and a copywriter for on-brand text.

-I had previsouly done a small motion project that displayed over the big screen during Alaska's brand unveiling party so being asked to work on the Inflight Entertainment was a real honor.
-One intro/ending bump for all movies and an intro bump for the SIFF Cinema Selects x Alaska short films.
-The challenge with these was coming up with something that was soothing to watch while remaining within the brand guidelines.
+I had previously created a small motion piece that played on the big screen during the brand-unveiling party, so being asked to design the inflight entertainment bumps was a real honor.
+I created one intro/ending bumper for all movies and a special intro for the SIFF Cinema Selects × Alaska short films.
+The challenge was crafting something soothing that stayed within brand guidelines.

 Crab Cam

 JACKPOT.
 The pot is full.
-The CrabCAM app allows the 21st century crab aficionado a convenient method of surveillance of his or her crab pots.
-Antiquity would force the common crabber to travel to and search his pots, potentially coming up empty; CrabCAM eliminates the guesswork through its seamless visual feed from the underwater crab pot camera to the user’s mobile device.
-Using clean configurations and intelligent design, CrabCAM is easily interfaced while offering nautical innovation and opportunity to the modern outdoorsman or woman.
+The CrabCAM app gives the 21st-century crab aficionado a convenient way to monitor crab pots remotely.
+Instead of traveling to check pots and possibly coming up empty, CrabCAM delivers a seamless live video feed from the underwater camera straight to the user’s mobile device.
+Clean configuration and intelligent design make it easy to use while bringing nautical innovation to the modern outdoors enthusiast.

 Bordm Magazine